16th Maine Infantry Regiment: 1864

 Duty on the Orange & Alexandria Railroad until April, 1864.
 Demonstrations on the Rapidan February 6–7.
 Campaign from the Rapidan to the James May–June.
 Battle of the Wilderness May 5–7; Spottsylvania May 8–12; Spottsylvania Court House May 12–21.
 Assault on the Salient May 12.
 North Anna River May 23–26.
 Jericho Ford May 23.
 Line of the Pamunkey June 26–28.
 Totopotomoy May 28–31.
 Cold Harbor June 1–12.
 Bethesda Church June 1–3.
 White Oak Swamp June 13.
 Before Petersburg June 16–18.
 Siege of Petersburg June 16-July 14.

 1865

 The regiment was discharged from service on June 5, 1865.

 Total strength and casualties

 1,907 men served in the 16th Maine Infantry Regiment at one point or another during its service.
 It lost 181 enlisted men killed in action or died of wounds.
 578 members of the regiment were wounded in action, 259 died of disease, and 76 died in Confederate prisons for a total of 511 fatalities from all causes, a rate of 57%.

+Armament

+The 16th Maine was an 1862, Army of the Potomac, three-year regiment, that greatly increased the number of men under arms in the federal army.
+As with many of these volunteers, initially, there were not enough Model 1861 Springfield Rifles to go around so they were instead issued imported British Pattern 1853 rifles.
+(Note: While Maine's agents imported Enfields from Great Britain, it also purchased 1853 Enfields that had been manufactured by contract in 1855–1856 in Windsor, Vermont by the Robbins and Lawrence Armory (R&L).
+The company had sold gun making machinery (150 in all), to upgrade the new Enfield Armory in England prior to the Crimean War.
+The British also awarded a later contract during the Crimean War for 25,000 Enfield P1853 and P1856 rifles.
+The contract's stiff penalty clause for missing the production schedule caused R&L to go bankrupt in 1859.
+Eli Whitney bought some of the stock during the bankruptcy liquidation as well as leftover Enfield parts.
+Lamon, Goodnow and Yale (LG&Y) bought the factory to make sewing machines, but the onset of the war led them to continue producing the P1853, (as well as P1856 and licensed Sharps 1859s) for the duration of the war.
+The surrounding New England states and New York were eager customers for both Whitney and LG&Y.) These were the standard rifle for the British army having performed well in the Crimean War.
+The Enfield was a .577 calibre Minié-type muzzle-loading rifled musket.
+It was used by both armies and was the second most widely used infantry weapon in the Union forces.

+Regimental ordance surveys

+The regiment reported the following surveys for the Fredericksburg and Chancellorsville campaigns: